-Having a shower when you are camping takes comfort to a totally new level.
-I'll never forget the first time we boiled a big pot of water over the fire and used a cheap 12V shower pump to have a shower after a days motorbike riding in the freezing evening at Broome Hill.
+Having a camping shower takes comfort to a totally new level.
+I’ll never forget the first time we boiled a big pot of water over the fire and used a cheap 12V shower pump to have a shower after a days motorbike riding in the freezing evening at Broome Hill.

 Nothing beats a shower in the bush, even if its only 1/10th as good as one you’d have at home!

 Since then, we’ve tried a number of shower arrangements.
 Every style has their own pro’s and con’s, but one day when walking through a camping store I spotted a couple of the black shower bags for about $10 each.

 Given the price I thought lets give these a crack, so we grabbed two to try out.

 Solar shower bags are effectively heavy duty plastic bags that can carry water.
 They have a black surface, which you leave upwards.
 The black surface absorbs maximum heat from the sun, and over the course of the day the water warms up.
 The bags have a tap outlet, and usually come with a shower outlet too.

 How much water can they carry?